-Getting as much information during a round is important when playing Valorant.
-However, that info goes beyond just what you see in the monitor.
+Getting as much information during a round is essential when playing Valorant.
+However, that info goes beyond just what you see on the monitor.
 You also get a lot of precious intel from what you hear in the game.
 Today, we’re going to talk about the best Valorant sound settings to make sure you hear everything important and increase your chances of winning.

 The Best Valorant Sound Settings - Quick Reference